ebrehault/slides/plone/ploneconf-2017-keynote.md

 .fx: titleslide

 # Presenter Notes

+So what are we doing at the end with our love and our culture:

 Building a cathedral: like la Sagrada Familia: conceived by someone who left, but still under construction, and every part makes sense.